Table of Contents

 - 8. Common Lisp note

-This post is part of Package Authors Help and Agenda.
+This post is part of Living with Emacs Lisp.
 This post is very long and you probably don’t need read sections after the

 - - - part.